OctopusDeploy/docs/docs/administration/workers/index.md

 - Any steps that run on a Cloud Region, an Azure Target, or any target that isn’t a Tentacle, SSH Target, or Offline Drop.
 - All AWS, Terraform and Azure steps.

-The following steps always run inside the Octopus Server process (and do not run user-supplied code)
+The following steps always run inside the Octopus Server process (and do not run user-supplied code):

 - Health Check
 - Email